How to get a 5k or 10k PB / PR – 100 Top Tips for parkrun

 - ⭐⭐ Beetroot juice (source of nitrates).
 Take 0.5l of beetroot juice containing approx 6.2 mmol of nitrate 2.5 hours before you start.
 Bike tests show this boosts power by nearly 3%.
-That’s rather a lot, but is it true? 😉 Pro’s definitely use this although the effect in them is minimal (but still there), if y ou don’t like the liquid form try this capsule from https://sur.co/altred/ (I’ve not tried the latter and it’s backed by Lance Armstrong).
+That’s rather a lot, but is it true? 😉 Pro’s definitely use this although the effect in them is minimal (but still there), if you don’t like the liquid form try this capsule from https://sur.co/altred/ (I’ve not tried the latter and it’s backed by Lance Armstrong).
 I tend to have a beetroot juice the day before an important race and it wouldn’t surprise me if there was a loading benefit from taking it daily for a week leading up to the race.
 Advice: I take one Beet-It two hours before a race, you might get away with taking it 90 minutes before and 2 Beet-Its might be a bit better than one.

-- ⭐❌ Also, try Coenzyme Q10, branched-chain amino acids, sodium bicarbonate and glutamine.
-And did I already say caffeine?
-Well, that works as well.
+- ⭐❌ Also, try Coenzyme Q10, branched-chain amino acids and glutamine.
 These are all legal and apparently harmless.
-Do some research as they can have side-effects.
-Then again just stick with the coffee!
+Do some research as they can have side effects.

 - ⭐Rhodiola extract may help lower lactate levels.
 I’ve not tried this.
 You can buy it in Holland & Barret – let me know your experience below if you have tried it, please.